Powered by Smartsupp LinkedIn Share

 Analytical methods for glycosylation profile assessment

 Analysis of mAb’s glycosylation profile should follow a holistic approach, which includes testing for total glycan content as well as characterization of site-specific patterns and site occupancy.
-Early strategic discussion with the Regulatory Bodies as well as sharing the biosimilar and reference data to consult the approach to similarity assessment is essential for a successful drug development.
+Early strategic discussions with regulatory bodies as well as sharing the biosimilar and reference data to consult the approach to similarity assessment is essential for a successful drug development.

 The complexity of the glycan structures and their enormous impact on antibody drug action renders the glycosylation profile analysis one of the most intricate aspects of biopharmaceutical characterization.
 The methods of glycosylation analysis can be categorized into three groups depending on the molecule size of the analyte: intact and subunit level, glycopeptides and released glycans 37.